Please ensure Javascript is enabled for purposes of website accessibility

 The most crucial rule is to test the equipment first!
 Technical hiccups that disrupt meetings frustrate participants more than any other etiquette violations.

-Mute the mic whenever background noises arise; attend to the source of disturbance, and extend a short apology upon unmuting.
+Mute the mic whenever background noise arises; attend to the source of the disturbance, and offer a brief apology upon unmuting.
 Always better to fix them beforehand than later.

 Eating during regular business meetings is frowned upon; lunch meetings are a different story altogether.
-If eating cannot be avoided, then one must be mindful and choose light foods that won’t stand out as distracting images.
+If eating cannot be avoided, one must be mindful and choose light foods that won’t stand out as distracting.

 Use private chat for minor disruptions.
 In more persistent cases, either discuss the issue privately with the person after the meeting or have the meeting host address it.